Swapping out eggs for bananas in your cake mix isn't just a neat trick.

 Bananas are not only perfect for adding moisture;

-they bring a subtle sweetness that can totally elevate your cake.
+They bring a subtle sweetness that can totally improve your cake.

 And if you're worried about your cake tasting too much like bananas-don't be.